 There’s no right or wrong way.
 You just have to pick a system that works best for you.

 Need ideas?
-Here are three (mostly) painless ways to keep track of your expenses.
+Here are three (mostly) painless ways to track expenses every month.

 1. Write it down.